jurgen1c/AI-shooter/README.md

-A Shooter Game called Healthy Shooter, The idea of this game is taken from the famous Endless Runner game, But with Upgraded UI , UX, and animations.
+A Shooter Game called Healthy Shooter, the idea of this game is to incorporate physical activity into video games.
+For this the web cam is used where the position of the user is used to determine the position of the player character.
+Thus achieveing physical activity during gameplay.

 ### Built With